Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/T10 Command Center/Readme.md

 * Adjust the system config to allow to enable the HTTP Client and allow for insecure HTTPS

 ## Things to consider
-* This script did not account for all neccessay control features, as this particular ask had no need for Camera control and other features found on Room Devices.
+* This script did not account for all neccessary control features, as this particular ask had no need for Camera control and other features found on Room Devices.
 * Depending on your need, you may need  to change UI, parent and child scripts to add in any missing elements for your use case.